landgrvi/VGLabs-PolyAux/doc/base.md

 <img src="BaseLoop.png" align="right">

 This is the core module that takes in dry audio and puts out wet audio, and that everything else hooks onto.
 It also contains one effects loop, documented at **[Loop](loop.md)**.
 It can have an Outs expander on its left, and Loop expanders on its right.
+For general information about this plugin, see the **[README](../README.md)**

 Inputs:
 - Dry input: This gets audio into the system.
 These are polyphonic, and interleaved is arranged LRLRLRLRLRLRLRLR (like MixMaster's polyphonic outputs).